juellsprott/Computational-Musicology/README.md

 For these artists, their 'This Is' playlists from Spotify will be used.

 Furthermore, I want to investigate the difference in my 'bubble' in which my understanding and preference of rap songs goes, with some popular genres that are close in similarity to rap.
-For this, I will use some of Every Noise at Once's playlists with 10 (sub)genres chosen from the list:
+For this, I will use some of Every Noise at Once's playlists with 10 (sub)genres chosen from the list based on their similarity to rap:

 - rap
 - hip hop